 Let Our Consumer Protection Lawyer Make The Law Work For You

 For many people, interpreting the law is a job best left to an experienced attorney.
 At Waddell Law Firm LLC, we know firsthand the importance of protecting the free flow of truthful information in the marketplace.
-Although most people think of consumer protection laws as only applying to automobiles or debt collectors, the MMPA covers numerous consumer products and services.
+Although most people think of consumer protection laws as only applying to automobiles or debt collectors, the MMPA covers a wide range of consumer products and services.

 Call Us For Free, Ask Questions, Receive Answers And Take Action

 At Waddell Law Firm LLC, we look to combine aggressive representation with an emphasis on creative litigation solutions.
-To discover the difference of working with our firm, call our Prairie Village office at 816-399-5510 or submit an online contact form and schedule a free initial meeting.
+To schedule a free initial meeting and to discover the benefits of working with our firm, call our Kansas City office at 816-399-5510 or submit an online contact form.